fluid-lab/gamepad-navigator/docs/components/configurationPanel.md

 - Returns: Nothing.

-Stores all the unsaved changes in Chrome's storage (using [`chrome.storage`](https://developer.chrome.com/extensions/storage) API) when the value of any configuration option is changed.
-These values are saved separately without applying the gamepad configuration and are used to prevent loss of unsaved configuration due to the panel getting closed accidentally.
+Stores all the unsaved changes using [`chrome.storage`](https://developer.chrome.com/extensions/storage) API when the value of any configuration option is changed.
+The unsaved changes are preserved to prevent losing them when the configuration panel is closed.
 These values are restored when the panel is reopened.